WalkerMx/AutoCrispy/README.md

     -Last, make sure your system can run Waifu2x.
       CPU processing is Super Slow!
       GPU/cuDNN works good if your program isn't GPU heavy.
+      Won't run on a potato.
+Two networked potatoes could probaby do it though.